Carl Long

-James Carlyle "Carl" Long (born September 20, 1967) is an American professional stock car racing driver, mechanic, and team owner.
+James Carlyle Long (born September 20, 1967) is an American former professional stock car racing driver, mechanic, and team owner.
 He last competed part-time in the NASCAR Xfinity Series, driving the No. 66 Toyota Supra for MBM Motorsports.
 In the past, he served as a mechanic for Mansion Motorsports, Spears Motorsports, and Travis Carter Motorsports.
 He was a crew chief at Front Row Motorsports for Eric McClure and Competition director at Rick Ware Racing.

 Early career

-Long began racing in 1983 at Orange County and South Boston Speedway.
+Long began racing in 1983 at Orange County Speedway and South Boston Speedway.
 He won the track championship at South Boston in 1987 and the Street Stock championship at Orange County in 1990.
 In 1992, he raced in NASCAR-sanctioned competition for the first time, earning Rookie of the Year honors at Orange County in the Winston Racing Series, and was awarded the Best Sportsmanship award the following season.
 After competing at various Winston Racing tracks in the 90's, he moved up to the Slim Jim All Pro Series in 1997, grabbing a win at Bristol Motor Speedway in the No. 15 Austin Foods Chevy.

 In 1998, he began running ARCA and Craftsman Truck races for Mansion Motorsports.
 Most recently, he won the championship race at Orange County Speedway on November 12, 2006.